Home > Short-Term Health Insurance > Wisconsin Short-Term Health Insurance

 - You’re employed by a small business that does not provide healthcare benefits for its workers, or you missed your employer’s open enrollment period for health benefits and do not qualify for a special enrollment period.
 During the next open enrollment period for individual market plans or your employer’s plan, you should enroll if at all possible.
 But until that point, a short-term health plan can provide coverage for unexpected medical events.

-How has Wisconsin historically regulated short-term health insurance?
+How does Wisconsin regulate short-term health insurance?

 Wisconsin health insurance regulations require short-term plans to conform to certain state mandates.
 But state law requiring uniform applications for major medical policies does not apply to short-term coverage as the state’s statute specifically excludes short-term plans from the definition of major medical coverage.